Battling wildfires year-round is now the norm. How did we get here?

 Recently, a resident suggested turning blimps into giant water balloons as a way to control blazes.
 Fill them up, drop them on wooded areas and soak the land.
 Easy, right?

-They all mean well, Berlant said, and he’s happy locals are engaged.
-But those ideas just aren’t realistic.
+They all mean well, Berlant said, and he’s happy residents are engaged.
+But those ideas aren’t realistic.

-What is realistic: That the blazes currently ripping up and down the western part of the United States are here to stay.
-Large chunks of the west are under siege from wildfire right now, in what many experts have deemed “the new normal."
+What is realistic: The blazes currently ripping up and down the western part of the United States are here to stay.
+Large chunks of the West are under siege from wildfires right now, in what many experts have deemed “the new normal."

-Over the weekend, the Mendocino Complex Fire burning in Northern California nearly doubled in size, torching 290,692 acres as of Aug.
+Over the weekend, the Mendocino Complex Fire burning in Northern California nearly doubled in size, torching 454 square miles as of Aug.
 7. That makes Mendocino the biggest fire in state history, already surpassing the Thomas Fire from December.
 It is only 34 percent contained.

-Cal Fire, the state agency responsible for protecting 31 million acres, currently has more than 14,000 firefighters on the frontlines battling 17 large wildfires that combine to cover more than 619,000 acres.
+Cal Fire, the state agency responsible for protecting 31 million acres, currently has more than 14,000 firefighters on the frontlines battling 17 large wildfires that combine to cover more than 967 square miles.
 More than 34,000 residents are still evacuated.

 And it’s only August.
 Last year, the two biggest fires in California — both of historic proportion — didn’t spark until October and December.
 Agencies tasked with studying, preventing and suppressing fire now battle blazes year-round, along with two big questions: How did we get here?
 But more importantly, what does prevention look like in a new, and unprecedented, era of wildfire?